thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 [{"key1":"value1"}, {"key2":"value2"}]
 ```

-**Please note** that in this case, server-side timestamp will be assigned to uploaded data!
+**Please note** that in this case, the server-side timestamp will be assigned to uploaded data!

 In case your device is able to get the client-side timestamp, you can use following format: